Riesel Independent School District: Bond

-In May 2010, voters approved a $25 million bond for the district and the school is currently preparing to construct a new two-floor high school, add onto its elementary school, relocate and reconstruct a baseball field, and add another softball field, and more.
+In May 2010, voters approved a $25 million bond for the district, and the school was to construct a new, two-floor high school, add onto its elementary school, relocate and reconstruct a baseball field, and add another softball field, and more.

 The school would approve a schematic design in the 2010 school year.
 New athletic facilities would include 110-seat baseball and softball fields, a new 150-seat gymnasium for the elementary school, and a 954-seat gymnasium for the high school.
 Improvements would also be done to the football field, including expanding the home bleachers to 1,280 seats.